dotnet-websharper/docs/content/core/interface-generator.md

 This generates a .NET class `Point` which binds all static members as `geometry.Point.foo()` in JavaScript.

+### Importing from a JS module

+Use the `Import` helper to mark a type or member as a named import from a module.
+You can use `$import` in inlines to refer to the imported value to further customize its use.

+The `ImportDefault` helper is an alias for `Import "default"`, and will use the default export of the module.

+The `ImportFile` helper marks a file as a sideeffecting import, for including resources like css.

 ### Inline Transformations

 #### Functions